 We believe that we are on this journey for a reason.
 Life has it’s twists and turns.
 We never would have chosen this journey, but it was given to us.
-We are passionate about helping others maneuver through the uncharted waters of rare autoimmune diseases.
+We are passionate about helping others maneuver through the uncharted waters of childhood chronic illness.

 Our children don’t fit into a perfect “Diagnosis” package all tied up with a bow (oh, how we’ve wished this was the case).
 Their illnesses require out of the box thinking from caregivers and doctors.
 Thankfully both kids have an amazing team of physicians that have done that for both of them but it also helps that they have two bulldoggy moms that will never let them fall through the cracks!
 Many times we’ve reminded each other of the simple words, “Whatever it takes.”

 9630 Bruceville Road 106-240

 We are the proud mamas of two very amazing, resilient kids with rare but similar conditions.
 One was born prematurely and from the beginning of his life on earth has known nothing but pain.
 The other was born healthy and remained that way until a viral illness drastically changed her life at nine years old.

 In 2008, our eyes met in the post surgical unit of the hospital that our kids are treated at.
 That day we simply smiled at each other, knowing what it meant to be at an unexpected procedure on a Sunday.
 We simply exchanged that "look" of sympathy as we knew each other's child had endured a procedure.
 We each waited quietly for our child to wake up and then we headed for home.

 We didn't see each other again until the summer of 2009.
 Meeting once again following pretty rough surgeries for both of our kids, we found ourselves next to each other in the bays of post op again.
 One of us said, "Hey, I remember you."
 We formed a friendship after that day and discovered that it was comforting to not feel alone in this journey.
 There was another mom in the trenches struggling to dig out.